revere7/Res_SCA/README.md

 ## Use
 "Proposed-SCA-CovNet.py" and "Proposed-SCA-J-YeNet.py" are the main program in spatial and JPEG domain, respectively.

-"CovNet_SRM_filters" contains the 30 fixed SRM filters and used in Proposed-SCA-CovNet.py
+"CovNet_SRM_filters.py" contains the 30 fixed SRM filters and used in Proposed-SCA-CovNet.py

-"SRM_kernels" contains the 30 basic SRM filters and used in Proposed-SCA-J-YeNet.py
+"SRM_kernels.npy" contains the 30 basic SRM filters and used in Proposed-SCA-J-YeNet.py

 Example: